The development of Dyadic Developmental Psychotherapy

 So in the late 80s I began struggling with how to use this incredibly rich theory that helped me to understand the horrible impact that being traumatised by your attachment figures has on all aspects of your development.
 I developed an initial model of treatment called Dyadic Developmental Psychotherapy (DDP).

 DDP has been taught in many areas of the US, Canada and UK as well as on a smaller scale in other countries.
 As DDP expanded the need increased to establish certification procedures for DDP therapists, consultants, and trainers.
 The DDP Institute was establishedin 2009 for this purpose and there are a growing number of DDP certified professionals in North America and Europe.
-DDP certification for organizations is now being piloted.
+DDP certification for organisations is now in place.
 The Institute is also developing international protocols to collect practice-based evidence on the effectiveness of this model of treatment.

 The current Board of DDPI work hard and well in strengthening DDP and making it more available internationally.
-Please contact me or any of these other Board members if you have any questions or ideas that you would like to share with other members of the DDP community.
+Please contact our Board members if you have any questions or ideas that you would like to share with other members of the DDP community.

 In 2014 this DDP website has been developed for professionals, parents and carers, and the community as a whole.
 I am truly grateful and excited for the opportunity to work with all of you in continuing to develop this attachment-focused model of treatment and caregiving: DDP.”